-Getting sick and realizing there is no homemade bone broth to be found in the freezer gives quite the sinking feeling, I can assure you!
-Simply running out to the store to pick up some canned or tetrapack soup or broth is not going to solve the problem – not by a long shot!
+Getting sick and realizing there is no homemade bone broth is a devastating feeling, I can assure you!
+Simply running out to the store to pick up some canned soup or broth in a carton is not going to solve the problem.
 These industrially produced products even if organic are just water and MSG with little to no nutrient value and certainly no gelatin!

 There is nothing worse than a tummy bug striking your children and knowing that a pot of gelatin rich stock that will halt the illness in its tracks is a full 24-48 hours away.
 Unless, of course, you can quickly source the right kind of fishheads, then a pot of stock can be ready in as little as 4 hours.

 With plenty of stock on hand for whatever your cooking or wellness needs might be, the next question is how to source quality bones at a price that is within a typical family’s food budget.

 The highest quality pastured pork bones for making pork stock tend to cost between one half and three quarters as much as grassfed beef bones or pastured chicken in my experience, particularly if you source an entire hog.

 Some might question how pork bones could make good pork broth given the fattiness of the meat.
-Culinary purists consider soups and sauces made with fatty stock to not yield the best results, but this problem is easily remedied by chilling pork stock in the refrigerator which will allow the congealed fat to be removed from the top of the container of stock with a spoon.
+Culinary purists believe that soups and sauces made with fatty stock do not yield the best results.
+This problem is easily remedied by chilling pork stock in the refrigerator which allows the congealed pork fat to be removed from the top of the container of stock with a spoon.

 If you’ve never tried pork broth or pork stock before, why don’t you give it a try?
-Here is a very simple and basic pork broth recipe to get you going, inspired by the beautiful book Beyond Bacon, Paleo Recipes that Respect the Whole Hog, by Stacy Toth and Matthew McCarry,
+Here is a very simple and basic pork broth recipe to get you going.
+It is inspired by the beautiful book Beyond Bacon, Paleo Recipes that Respect the Whole Hog, by Stacy Toth and Matthew McCarry.

 How to Make Pork Broth (Pork Stock)